 Travelling in a Pandemic

-We had communicated to the Trek the Himalayas (TTH) group that we will meet directly at the base camp.
+We had communicated to the Trek the Himalayas (TTH) group that we would meet directly at the base camp.
 Lohajung was the base camp and it was 18 Hrs. drive from Delhi so we took one stop near Nainital and stayed there at night.
 We Reached Khurpatal at 11 pm, checked in at the hotel and had dinner after that.
 When I looked up at the sky it was clear and filled with stars.
 There were two photographer friends with me @shagunbathija and Kaustubh Nerurkar who have a great passion for Stargazing and they started to shoot the sky which looked amazing.
 This was the first time I had witnessed such a clear sky with thousands of stars.

 On 11th December 2020, Early morning we woke up for our first sunrise in the Himalayas.
 It was the first sunrise of our trip and it was really beautiful.
 The temperature was around 12 to 15 degrees so a perfect hill station morning.
 Everyone got ready and did some photoshoots and we checked out from the hotel.